TheLogicMaster/clearwing-vm/README.md

 Garbage collection is done by the garbage collector at object allocation time based on the amount of memory and number of objects allocated since the last collection.
 It is a simple algorithm, but should be sufficient, and macros are available to override the defaults if needed.
-All objects that aren't static class members, on a Java thread's stack, marked as eternal, and are not referenced by another reachable object will be collected when the GC is run.
+All objects that aren't static class members, on a Java thread's stack, explicitly protected, and are not referenced by another reachable object will be collected when the GC is run.
 Before running, the thread running the GC waits for all other threads to be at a safe-point.
 This normally happens during function calls, where threads check for thread suspension and wait for the GC to run.
 Currently, a thread that is busy waiting or otherwise blocking without performing any function calls could lead to